NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 improvements based on the Linux, Windows, and Apple implementations and recent academic work.
 Based on the extensive deployment experience with CUBIC, it also moves the specification to the Standards Track, obsoleting {{?RFC8312}}.
-This requires an update to {{!RFC5681}}, which limits the aggressiveness of Reno TCP implementations in its Section 3.
+This requires an update to {{Section3 of !RFC5681}}, which limits the aggressiveness of Reno TCP implementations.
 Since CUBIC is occasionally more aggressive than the {{!RFC5681}}
-algorithms, this document updates the first paragraph of Section 3 of
-{{!RFC5681}}, replacing it with a normative reference to guideline (1) in Section 3 of {{!RFC5033}}, which allows for CUBIC's behavior as defined in this document.
+algorithms, this document updates the first paragraph of {{Section 3 of !RFC5681}}, replacing it with a normative reference to guideline (1) in {{Section 3 of !RFC5033}}, which allows for CUBIC's behavior as defined in this document.

 Binary Increase Congestion Control (BIC-TCP) {{XHR04}}, a predecessor